davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 #### 3. Post processing
 After segmentation, ROAST applies a custom post-processing step to refine the tissue maps produced by SPM.
 This includes smoothing the segmentations, filling CSF gaps, and removing disconnected voxels (Huang et al., 2019).
 The result is a clean, discrete tissue map in which each voxel is uniquely assigned to one tissue type specified above.

 #### 4. Electrode placement
 Next, ROAST places virtual electrodes on the scalp using one of two methods:

-- Standard EEG systems (e.g., 10–20 or BioSemi-256);
+- Method 1: Electrode placement via standard EEG systems (e.g., 10–20 or BioSemi-256);
-- Custom-defined coordinates in subject-specific MRI space.
+- Method 2: Electrode placement via custom-defined coordinates in subject-specific MRI space.

 For greater anatomical precision, especially in individualised modelling, you may choose to specify custom electrode coordinates per participant.